Lucamilne/BombDefuse/README.md

 # BombDefuse

-The Bomb Defusal RGB Game is an evolution of the classic statis webpage rite of passage that is the RGB color game.
+The Bomb Defusal RGB Game is my unique interpretation of the RGB color game, a static webpage rite of passage.
+It's primary purpose is to show a more advanced understanding of CSS and Javascript than is typically required.

 You must click on the correct wire as described by the header e.g. Cut the RGB(255, 255, 255) wire!